How rain turns into destructive floods – DW – 08/07/2023

 How rain turns into destructive floods

-Catastrophic floodwaters can toppled entire houses, sweep away cars like matchboxes and turn basements into death traps — within minutes.
+Catastrophic floodwaters can topple houses, sweep away cars like matchboxes and turn basements into death traps within minutes.
 Time and again, nature demonstrates its overwhelming force, and we're at its mercy.

 But how does water get so powerful?
 Michael Dietze, an environmental researcher at the German Research Center for Geosciences, which is part of the Helmholtz Center Potsdam, has written about the nature of floods.

-Note: This article was originally published in German.
-It was first published July 19, 2021, and updated to include flooding in Slovenia on August 7, 2023.